NicoTerabyte/godotCpp/README.md

 - [ ] I know how signals works in the gdextension development
 - [ ] I do know how to use the gdextension feature at it's fullest

-# Generated notes for myself (this are in italian and are created by the tool that i mentioned)
+# Generated and slimmed notes

 ## 1 Gestione del Submodule `godot-cpp`